Amari Cooper Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Matchup vs. San Francisco

-- Cooper put up 10 receiving yards in his one career matchup against the 49ers, 49.5 fewer than his over/under for Sunday's game.
+- Cooper totaled 10 receiving yards in his one career matchup against the 49ers, 50.5 fewer than his over/under for Sunday's game.

-- Cooper did not have a touchdown catch in that contest against the 49ers.
+- Cooper did not have a touchdown catch in that outing against the 49ers.

 - Note: Cooper's stats vs. 49ers date back to 2016.